Tour du Mont Blanc

 Single Room Supplement

-If you would like to stay in single rooms rather than sharing a double, twin or triple room we add our single room supplement.
-This covers the additional cost of booking single occupancy rooms.
-The single supplement is only applied to nights where single rooms are available, and is not applied to hut nights which do not offer single rooms.
-In the auberges, we may be able to book single rooms or if not, we will book the smallest room available.
+If you would like to to book a room for single occupancy, we add our single supplement fee.
+This covers the additional cost of booking single occupancy room, compared to a double occupancy room.
+The single supplement is only applied to nights where single rooms are available (8 nights on our classic trip, and all nights on the comfy trip).
+It is not applied to hut or auberge nights which do not offer single rooms.

 Refuge Bonatti Dorm